 Until now we have discussed works that considered negative $\beta_0$.
-However, as we mentioned, when the trace of the energy-momentum tensor is positive, scalarization can also occur for $\beta_0>0$ as well, and this scenario introduces qualitative differences relative to our story so far~\cite{Mendes:2014ufa}.
-In particular, for the commonly used coupling function $\alpha(\varphi) = \beta_0 \varphi$ of the\DEF theory, scalarized stars are not stable for very high values of $\beta_0$ ($\beta_0 \gg 1$), which will be further discussed in Sec.~\ref{sec:ns_dynamics}.
+However, as we mentioned, when the trace of the energy-momentum tensor is positive, scalarization can occur for $\beta_0>0$ as well, and this scenario introduces qualitative differences relative to our story thus far~\cite{Mendes:2014ufa}.
+In particular, for the commonly used coupling function $\alpha(\varphi) = \beta_0 \varphi$ of the \DEF theory, scalarized stars are not stable for high values of $\beta_0$ ($\beta_0 \gg 1$), which is further discussed in Sec.~\ref{sec:ns_dynamics}.

 The calculation of \ns parameters spanning the \DEF theory parameter space provides a challenging technical task.
-In particular, tests of this theory against binary pulsar observations (described in the next section) require the knowledge of the scalar charges (and its derivatives with respect to the star's mass) for a large catalog of \EOS{s}.
-This calculation has been performed most extensively in the works by~\textcite{Anderson:2019hio,Guo:2021leu}, which provide the results in tabulated form or through surrogate models. \textcite{Yagi:2021loe} (see also~\textcite{Horbatsch:2010hj}) computed scalar charges in the \DEF model analytically by a combination of perturbative weak-field expansion and Pad\`e resummation, and found excellent agreement with numerical calculations.
+In particular, tests of this theory against binary-pulsar observations (described in Sec.~\ref{sec:ns_binary_pulsar}) require knowledge of the scalar charges (and their derivatives with respect to the star's mass) for a large catalog of \EOS{s}.
+This calculation was performed most extensively in the works by~\textcite{Anderson:2019hio,Guo:2021leu}, who provide the results in tabulated form or through surrogate models. \textcite{Yagi:2021loe} [see also~\textcite{Horbatsch:2010hj}] computed scalar charges in the \DEF model analytically using a combination of perturbative weak-field expansion and Pad\'e resummation and found excellent agreement with numerical calculations.

-Spontaneous scalarization for the case of several close-by compact objects was considered in~\textcite{Cardoso:2020cwo}.
-The analytical analysis clearly shows that even though an isolated body might be below the threshold for scalarization, a collection of such bodies can develop a nonzero scalar field while maintaining an average compactness much below the scalarization limit.
+Spontaneous scalarization for the case of several nearby compact objects was considered by~\textcite{Cardoso:2020cwo}.
+Their analytical analysis showed that, even though an isolated body might be below the threshold for scalarization, a collection of such bodies could develop a nonzero scalar field while maintaining average compactness much below the scalarization limit.